 Energy Efficiency Regulation Impacts: Nationwide

 As directed by Executive Order 13777 (The Office of the White House 2017), the regulatory reform task force will identify regulations that, among other things, are “ineffective.”
 The CA IOUs believe DOE’s appliance and test procedure regulations are among the most impactful and effective policy tools in reducing energy consumption and driving technology innovation.
 DOE currently develops, updates, and implements energy efficiency regulations and test procedures for more than 60 appliances.
 These products represent about 90 percent of home energy use, 60 percent of commercial building energy use, and 30 percent of industrial energy use.
-Nationally, the cumulative positive impacts of these regulations are massive: by 2020 an estimated $1 trillion saved on consumers’ utility bills and 71 quadrillion British thermal units (quads) of energy saved (U.S. Department of Energy 2017).
+Nationally, the cumulative positive impacts of these regulations are massive: by 2020 an estimated $1 trillion will have been saved on consumers’ utility bills and 71 quadrillion British thermal units (quads) of energy will have been avoided (U.S. Department of Energy 2017).
 DOE efficiency standards have significantly impacted energy demand since the mid-1990s.
 Figure 1 depicts the cumulative annual energy savings, in quads, from DOE energy efficiency regulations since the first standards took effect.

 Figure 1: Energy savings as a result of DOE appliance efficiency regulations.